TaoStarlit/English/flatmate.md

-sentence fill-ins  / fill-in-blank measure your accuracy, and give you the score exhibition of innovation and entrepreneurship [ˌäntrəprəˈnərˌSHip] treat the scholars by a grand banquet/feast drone, unmanned aerial vehicle.   [ˈe(ə)rēə]
+sentence fill-ins  / fill-in-blank measure your accuracy, and give you the score exhibition of innovation and entrepreneurship [ˌäntrəprəˈnərˌSHip] treat the scholars by a grand banquet/feast    ; take out, drone, unmanned aerial vehicle.   [ˈe(ə)rēə]

 mountain villa [ˈvilə]  health/medical examination,  retreat of the parents of old former president